This case analysis is written by Aanchal Rawat, a 2nd year student of R.N.P.I.S.L. & J.

 The Court held that no offence under S. 363 has been established against the appellant and therefore he is acquitted.

-Also, the Sentence and conviction passed upon him is set aside.
+Also, the Sentence and conviction passed upon him was set aside.

 - CLAT-Peeps!
 (8)